data2health/scits-platform/RPPR.md

 A substantial number of external sources are already being regularly harvested and integrated into SciTS: educational resources (DIAMOND, N-Lighten, BD2K GitHub repositories), data repositories (e.g., DataCite), GitHub repositories, etc. - significantly reducing the overall risk to success in populating SciTS.
 The outstanding potential challenges include:
 * successful harmonization of educational resources, simplifying the current diversity of their descriptions,
-* formulation of an effective descriptive framework for services provided by CTSA hubs
+* formulation of an effective descriptive framework for services provided by CTSA hubs, and
+* significant services adoption by the hubs and other organizations.
+The first two involve primarily modeling and alignment with and by external teams.
+We have been in continued consultation with the education platform teams and the SPARC team at MUSC to ensure our work aligns well with their plans.
+The last one is more demonstrating utility to the population of hubs.
+We have already received strong interest from various hubs for particular services - e.g. from Medical College of Wisconsin for a service listing open funding opportunities relevant to their investigator profiles and from Wisconsin-Madison for a service listing W-M personnel active on CD2H projects.
+We will continue to recruit suggestions from hubs for services seen as high value to their local environment.